Remarkable upper bounds for interpolation error constants on triangles: Construction of finite-dimensional generalized eigenvalue problems

 For example, if we take

 we have

 Similarly, every $C_j^{(n)}(T)$ can be expressed as a solution to a finite-dimensional eigenvalue problem.

-From a mathematical point of view, we are interested in whether $C_j^{(n)}(T)$ converge to $C_j(T)$, respectively, as $n$ is increases, but we cannot provide a proof yet.
-However, from the numerical results of Section~\ref{Numerical_Results}, it seems to converge.
+From a mathematical point of view, we are interested in whether $C_j^{(n)}(T)$ converges to $C_j(T)$, respectively, as $n$ increases; however, we cannot provide a proof yet.
+Nevertheless, from the numerical results in Section~\ref{Numerical_Results}, they seem to converge.